gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-general.md

 #### Save copy/paste and command history to disk
 If selected, every time text is copied or pasted in iTerm2 it will be saved to disk.
 The last 20 values are recorded.
 They can be accessed with **Edit > Open Paste History...**.
 If you use <a href="shell_integration.html">Shell Integration</a> then when this is enabled your command history, directory history, and remote hostname and usernames will also be saved to disk.
 Unchecking this will erase all of the saved information.

+#### Enable Python API
+Toggles the availability of the Pythono API.
+See <a href="/python-api-auth.html">Python API Authentication</a> for details on the security model.

 #### GPU Rendering
 The GPU renderer improves drawing performance, but it may use more energy.
 You can also configure when it is enabled in *Advanced GPU Settings*.